cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 ## D. Install Rancher

-Copy the rendered manifest directories to a system that has access to the Rancher server cluster to complete installation.
+Copy the rendered manifest directories to a system that has access to the Rancher Server cluster to complete installation.

 Use `kubectl` to create namespaces and apply the rendered manifests.